prathameshpatil7/To-do-Application/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is created with [Create React App](https://github.com/facebook/create-react-app).

+### `npm install`

+Will download the required dependencies

 ## Available Scripts